hipsleek/Heifer/README.md

 | >= 2 | More and more detail, for developers |

 Add logging using `debug ~at:n ~title:"example" "format string %d" 1;`. `info` is an alias for `debug ~at:1`.

+# Project structure

+- Hipcore: core language and spec AST and pure functions for manipulating it
+- Hipprover: code which depends on calls to an external prover, e.g. normalization
+- Ocamlfrontend: OCaml parser
+- Hiplib: interface for all the above modules
+- Hipjs, Hip: CLI and web frontends
+- Provers: prover back ends which translate Hipcore types into SMT

+[This file](parsing/dune) lists the submodules of the various libraries.